Web Design· 11 min read· Updated April 8, 2026

 💰

-✅ Green flag: Detailed quotes, clear scope, no hidden fees
+✅ Green flag: Detailed proposals, clear plan, no hidden fees

 🚩 Red flag: Vague estimates, scope creep, surprise charges